Editorial Standards

 Where, How, And What You File

 - Where to send it.
 Mail Form 966 to the service center where you file the corporation’s income tax return.
+Do not mail Form 966 to the IRS Tax Forms and Publications address in Washington, DC (1111 Constitution Ave.
+NW, IR-6526); the instructions explicitly say that address is for feedback on the form, not for filing.
 Addresses change, so confirm the current “Where to file” section in the Form 1120 or 1120‑S instructions before you send the package.

 - How to file.
 Form 966 is typically paper‑filed as a stand‑alone submission.
 The IRS’s corporate e‑file directions list Form 966 among forms that should not be attached to an e‑filed 1120.